mzagaja/mzagaja.github.io/_posts/2013-11-26-holiday-gadget-guide.markdown

 ---
 layout: post
 title: Matt's Holiday Gadget Guide
 tags:
-- Technology
+- Apple
-- Gadgets
+- Product Review
-- Christmas
+- Software
 ---
 As a gadget geek people tend to ask me what they should get or consider getting others for Christmas.
 People have different price ranges and preferences but I think that it is worth highlighting some of the underrated products: